 Just like the title of the book suggests, there are times when we say to ourselves it’s not supposed to be this way.
 When life takes us to the disappointment we start to question the existence of god and wonder about the real purpose of our life.

 Lysa understands this deeply so she invites us into her own journey of faith and, with grit, vulnerability, and honest humor, helps us to shift our mindset and focus on the biblical assurance that God is protecting and preparing us for the best.
+It’s Not Supposed to be This Way is a great book for healing and self love.
+This book will teach you how to acknowledge your inner suffering and be courageous.

 “Sometimes to get your life back, you have to face the death of what you thought your life would look like.”– Lysa TerKeurst